-Medications do kill roundworms or tapeworms present in the body but not their eggs which survive for two weeks.
-These worms can be seen in stool or motions in toilet as well.
-Trematode, Cestode and Nematode are three types of parasitic infections in human in which nematode infection includes Ascariasis, trichuriasis, hookworm, enterobiasis, strongyloidiasis, filariasis and trichinosis.
+Medications do kill roundworms or tapeworms present in the body, but not their eggs which survive for two weeks.
+These worms can be seen in stool or motions in the toilet as well.
+Trematode, Cestode, and Nematode are three types of parasitic infections in human in which nematode infection includes Ascariasis, trichuriasis, hookworm, enterobiasis, strongyloidiasis, filariasis and trichinosis.
 About 60 species of roundworms parasitize humans.
-According to 2005, World Health Organisation 0.807-1.221 billion humans have Ascariasis.
+According to 2005, World Health Organization 0.807-1.221 billion humans have Ascariasis.
 Let us know what exactly Ascariasis is.

 Ascariasis is an intestinal infection caused by one of the species of roundworm named Ascaris lumbricoides.
 Ascariasis is one of the most common infections caused by roundworms.

-According to the reports of World Health Organisation, around one billion people are affected by Ascaris lumbricoides.
+According to the reports of the World Health Organization, around one billion people are affected by Ascaris lumbricoides.
 The infection is common in places that lack modern sanitation.
 Ascariasis is transmitted through unsafe food and water.
 These worms mature from larvae or eggs to adult worms and reproduce by making use of our body as a host.
 Adult worms could be more than 30 centimeters long.
-Ascariasis is the most common human worm infection worldwide but it is uncommon in United States.
-The mild cases of the infection show no symptoms whereas when body gets infected by hundreds of worm serious symptoms and complications emerge.
-Young children often get this infection and are most prevalent at the tropical and sub-tropical regions of the world.
-It can also occur at places where sanitation and hygiene are poor.
-Ascariasis also occurs in rural areas of southeast in the United States.
+Ascariasis is the most common human worm infection worldwide, but it is uncommon in the United States.
+Milder cases of the infection show no symptoms whereas when the body gets infected by hundreds of worm serious symptoms and complications emerge.
+Young children often get this infection and are most prevalent in the tropical and sub-tropical regions of the world.
+It can also occur in places where sanitation and hygiene are poor.
+Ascariasis also occurs in rural areas of the southeast in the United States.

-- Migration- Larvae hatch from the eggs in small intestine.
-It penetrates the intestinal walls to travel lungs via bloodstream.
-It then takes about a week to mature in lungs and breaks into airway travelling to the throat where it is coughed and then swallowed.
+- Migration-Larvae hatch from the eggs in the small intestine.
+It penetrates the intestinal walls to travel lungs via the bloodstream.
+It then takes about a week to mature in the lungs and breaks into the airway traveling to the throat where it is coughed and then swallowed.

-- Maturation– In the intestines parasites grow into male or female worm.
-Female worm are 15 inch long and little less than 6 millimeters in diameter.
+- Maturation– In the intestinal parasites grow into a male or female worm.
+The female worm is 15 inches long and little less than 6 millimeters in diameter.
 Male worms are small.

-- Reproduction- Both the worms meet in small intestine.
-Female worm produce 200000 eggs in a day.
-After expulsion of egg in feces, the fertilized egg has to be in soil for 18 days to become infective.
+- Reproduction-Both the worms meet in the small intestine.
+The female worm produces 200000 eggs in a day.
+After the expulsion of egg in feces, the fertilized egg has to be in the soil for 18 days to become infective.

 The whole process takes about two to three months where Ascariasis worms can live inside us for a year.

-Many infected people do not show any symptoms.
-But it produces different symptoms in various stages depending on the larvae in body.
+Many infected people do not show any Ascariasis symptoms.
+But it produces different symptoms in various stages depending on the larvae in the body.